LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Example: A bot completes the invisible honeypot form fields which discards the submission.

-## First, what are "bots"?

-In the context of the internet and websites, bots (robots) are automated programs that perform tasks on the web.

-Some bots are helpful (like search engine crawlers), while others can be disruptive or malicious (like spam bots).

-Bots can imitate human behavior to interact with websites and apps — sometimes so effectively that it’s hard to tell them apart from real users.

-Some bots are trying to post links that will get clicks.
-Don't let them!

 ## My anti-bot timeline

 With two apps deployed for almost a year, I was feeling good about life and coding, then the bots arrived...

-Below is my timeline of discovering bot activity and resolving it for free while keeping a nice experience for my eventual authentic human users.
+Below is my timeline of first discovering bot activity and resolving it for free while keeping a nice experience for my eventual authentic human users.

 #### December, 2024
 - 31st - Bot activity first discovered from Postmark alerting me to my monthly email quota!